ACT vs. SAT®: What Your Family Needs To Know

 How can I support my student?

 Despite what the ACT and SAT® organizations claim, your child absolutely can learn how to take these tests.
-We will provide the individualized attention and an individualized program based on your child’s strengths and challenges.
+We will provide the individualized attention and an individualized program in Santa Monica based on your child’s strengths and challenges.

 - For Juniors: It’s still not too late.
 There is ample time for intensive, targeted tutoring for the upcoming April, May, and June tests.